-- The homework is assigned using MyLab Math to provide you with valuable online resources and immediate feedback.
+• The homework is assigned using MyLab Math to provide you with valuable online resources and immediate feedback.
 Work on the homework for a section immediately after we cover that section in class.
 The due date for each homework assignment is posted on MyLab Math and on the class calendar.
 You are responsible for knowing which assignment is due when and complete the assignment before the due date.
 You must complete each homework assignment by the due date.
 Otherwise, you will receive a zero.
 There will be no extensions or make-up to any of the homework assignments under ANY circumstance.
 This is absolutely non-negotiable.
-For example, if you wait until the due day to work on the assignments and the mylab system is closed for maintenanceon that day, you will NOT get an extension. - I do understand that unforeseeable events can occur; hence, your lowest 3 homework scores will be dropped when grade is calculated.
-Moreover, see the section on Extra Credit. - In general, MyLabMath HW Due at 11:59 pm on the final deadline to take a test! - The only way to learn mathematics is to DO mathematics.
+For example, if you wait until the due day to work on the assignments and the mylab system is closed for maintenanceon that day, you will NOT get an extension.

+- I do understand that unforeseeable events can occur; hence, your lowest 3 homework scores will be dropped when grade is calculated.
+Moreover, see the section on Extra Credit. - In general, MyLabMath HW Due at 11:59 pm the day before the final deadline to take a test! - The only way to learn mathematics is to DO mathematics.
 The homework is designed to help you understand the essential material and develop your problem solving skills.
 Therefore, the key to keep up with the fast pace of the course and to do well in exams is to constantly practice solving homework problems and understand all the steps, concepts, definitions and results involved in their solutions. - Visit my office during office hours or visit the tutoring centers for help with homework problems when you get stuck.
 I also strongly encourage you to work in groups and collaborate on the homework assignments.
-However, do not simply copy the answers from your classmates, make sure you understand every step of the solutions and all the concepts involved in a problem. - In addition to my office hours on campus, I can hold virtual office hour Friday evening from 5 to 6pm if you need help.
-Please email me to make an appointment if you need to.
-We will meet via Lone Star WebEx and the link is lonestar.webex.com/meet/vindang - I reserve the right to drop you if you have 4 or more zero homework assignments.
+However, do not simply copy the answers from your classmates, make sure you understand every step of the solutions and all the concepts involved in a problem.

+• I reserve the right to drop you if you have 4 or more zero homework assignments.